dmattp/bang/README.md

       (theStack! fun = pivotValue >; filter! quicksort # 1 >?)
     }

-When quicksort is invoked, it looks at the size of the stack, calculates the midpoint index and stores the midpoint value fore use as a 'pivot'.
+When quicksort is invoked, it looks at the size of the stack, calculates the midpoint index and stores the midpoint value for use as a 'pivot'.
 The full stack contents are then saved off in a closure, as we'll need to operate on this list of values several times.

 First, the stack contents less then the pivot value are pushed, recursively invoking quicksort to insure these values are fully sorted.
 Then, the stack contents which match the pivot are pushed; finally, the stack contents greater than the pivot are pushed, recursively invoking quicksort on those stack items.
 For the last two operations, parentheses are used to prevent the operations from being applied to values pushed in the previous step.